Hereward the Wake (novel)

 Hereward the Wake: Last of the English (also published as Hereward, the Last of the English) is an 1866 novel by Charles Kingsley.
 It tells the story of Hereward, a historical Anglo-Saxon figure who led resistance against the Normans from a base in Ely surrounded by fen land.
-It was Kingsley's last historical novel, and was instrumental in elevating Hereward into an English folk-hero.
+Kingsley's last historical novel, it was instrumental in elevating Hereward into an English folk-hero.

 Plot

-Hereward is, in Kingsley's novel, the son of Leofric, Earl of Mercia, and Lady Godiva.
-He is introduced as an eighteen-year-old "bully and the ruffian of the fens" who is outlawed by Edward the Confessor at the request of his father.
-He sets off to see the world, considering such options as the Vikings of the northern seas, the Irish Danes or service with the Varangian Guard in Constantinople.
+Hereward is in Kingsley's novel the son of Leofric, Earl of Mercia, and Lady Godiva.
+He is introduced as an 18-year-old "bully and the ruffian of the fens", who is outlawed by Edward the Confessor at the request of his father.
+He sets off to see the world and considers such options as the Vikings of the northern seas, the Irish Danes or service with the Varangian Guard in Constantinople.
 He is accompanied by Martin Lightfoot, a devoted but eccentric servant.

-At an early stage in his journey Hereward defeats a caged polar bear in single combat in the north of England.
+At an early stage in his journey, Hereward defeats a caged polar bear in single combat in the north of England.
 He brawls his way through Cornwall and eventually arrives at the court of Baldwin of Flanders.
-Once there, he demonstrates his prowess against Baldwin's knights, and wins the love of Torfrida whom he marries.
+Once there, he demonstrates his prowess against Baldwin's knights and wins the love of Torfrida, whom he marries.
 Three years after the Norman Conquest, Hereward returns to England and encounters the brutality of the new regime.
 Hereward takes revenge on the Normans who killed his brother.
 At a drunken feast he kills fifteen of them, with the assistance of Martin Lightfoot.

 Hereward then musters a force of English rebels and takes up camp at Ely in the Fens.
-William of Normandy leads a host of mercenaries against Ely but they are repulsed with heavy losses when the English set fire to the surrounding reeds.
-In spite of this victory Hereward's resistance is worn down by the Norman invaders and the intrigues of the Countess Alftruda who separates the hero from Torfrida.
-Hereward eventually swears loyalty to William, acknowledging that the Norman is indeed king of all England.
-Married to Alftruda, Lord of Bourne and in favor with the king, Hereward is still hated by the "French" (Norman) nobles, most of whom have lost kinsmen fighting against him, Finally Hereward's prime enemy, Ivo Taillebois, surprises him in his ancestral home, where fighting almost alone he is killed after a brutal struggle.
+William of Normandy leads a host of mercenaries against Ely but is repulsed with heavy losses when the English set fire to the surrounding reeds.
+In spite of that victory, Hereward's resistance is worn down by the Norman invaders and the intrigues of the Countess Alftruda, who separates the hero from Torfrida.
+Hereward eventually swears loyalty to William and acknowledges that the Norman is indeed king of all England.
+Married to Alftruda, Lord of Bourne and in favour with the king, Hereward is still hated by the "French" (Norman) nobles, most of whom have lost kinsmen fighting against him, Finally Hereward's prime enemy, Ivo Taillebois, surprises him in his ancestral home.
+There, fighting almost alone, he is killed after a brutal struggle.

 Themes

-The novel concerns the Anglo-Saxon (or as Kingsley preferred "Anglo-Danish") resistance to the Norman Conquest, and this reflects Kingsley's own admiration of Germanic (or "Teutonic") vigour.
-Kingsley admired Norman discipline and chivalry, but makes it clear that primitive energies and virtues must never be entirely forsaken.
+The novel concerns the Anglo-Saxon (or, as Kingsley preferred, "Anglo-Danish") resistance to the Norman Conquest, which reflects Kingsley's own admiration of Germanic (or "Teutonic") vigour.
+Kingsley admired Norman discipline and chivalry but made it clear that primitive energies and virtues must never be entirely forsaken.